Got Rhythm?

 Solo Masterclass with Dr. Cho

 If you’d like to play for Dr. Cho in this session, please provide the piece information as well as your performance video (it does not have to be the same piece) in the registration form.
 The pianists will be chosen for this session based on the repertoire.
-If you are not chosen, Dr. Cho will provide a free mini-lesson - via Zoom or in person on another day.
+Due to the time limitation, each person will play a 5-minute piece (or a selection from a piece) in the masterclass.
+If you are not chosen, Dr. Cho will offer a free mini-lesson on another day.

 Final Concert

-If you’d like to play in the Final Concert, please provide your piece information.
+If you’d like to play in the Final Concert (we highly recommend that you do!), please provide your piece information.
 Memorization is required.